about

 publications

-'madness, control and agency in video games' @ the polyphony - academic researchthrough the wardrobe - a hybrid creative/critical piece on trauma healing through live-action roleplaying
+academic publications'madness, control and agency in video games' @ the polyphonybook publicationsthrough the wardrobe - a hybrid creative/critical piece on trauma healing through live-action roleplaying

 how to forgive yourself in fifteen years - a poetry chapbook about mental distress